Mads-Anderson/M134-SG-Assemblage-Manuscript-Scripts/README.md

 5. **05_SO_Comparison.rmd** This script contains code for data manipulation, non-metric multidimensional scaling (NMDS), and visualizations of Southern Ocean samples.
 It generates two key plots: one showing NMDS with species richness across stations, and another depicting NMDS with carbon type at each station.
 Figure 7 in Anderson et al. manuscript.

 7. **06_Poly_Comparison** This script processes ecological data using Non-Metric Multidimensional Scaling (NMDS) to explore the relationship between sites and species based on Polychaete abundance data across the Southern Ocean.
 Supplementary Materials 6 in Anderson et al. manuscript.

+Please download the csv files containing data from the Polar Data Centre.